Chapter: Configuring a production server

 Choosing the good edition of Jelix ¶

 To develop, you use of course the "developer" edition of Jelix.
-This edition includes some additionals instructions for logger, to help debugging etc.
+This edition includes tools and scripts for the command line and other things for the development.

 However, for the installation on a production server, it is preferable to install the "optimized" edition of Jelix.
 As its name indicates it, it is optimized, and the useless things in production are removed.
 Note however that your application will function exactly the same way as with one of the other editions of Jelix, except for one detail: there will be some light performance improvements with the "Optimized" edition!